ZaneMa528/Invocieflow-ui/user-story.md

 ### Invoice Creation

-4. **CSV/Excel to E-Invoice Conversion**
+4. **CSV/Excel to E-Invoice Conversion** (CORE)

-   - As a business owner, I want to upload my CSV/Excel invoice data so that it can be converted to a standardized e-invoice.
+   - As a business owner, I want to upload my CSV/Excel invoice data so that it can be automatically converted to a standardized e-invoice, validated, and prepared for sending.
    - Acceptance Criteria:
      - User can upload CSV/Excel files
      - System extracts invoice data
      - System creates invoice in Reckon One via API
-     - System converts Reckon invoice to UBL XML format
+     - System automatically converts Reckon invoice to UBL XML format
+     - System automatically validates the UBL XML against Australian standards
-     - User can download or proceed with the generated UBL XML invoice
+     - User can view validation results and send the invoice if valid

 5. **Manual Invoice Creation Form** (CORE)